bird-house/birdhouse-deploy/birdhouse/README.rst

 JSON structure).
 If you need to run tests offline, you can skip the tests that require internet access by using the ``-k 'not online'`` pytest option.

-Alternatively, testing-related targets are available via the `Makefile <../Makefile>`_:
+Alternatively, testing-related targets are available via the |Makefile|_:

 .. code-block:: shell